jbrowne4/m1-hw1-browne-jade/README.md

 I started learning basic HTML, CSS, and JS through an online platform using guided projects.
 I am looking forward to building my coding skills.
 ## Career Goals ##
 1. Gain an internship in the tech field.
-2. Work as a front-end engineer and/or UX field.
+2. Work as a front-end engineer and/or in the UX field.